Vietnam.vn - Nền tảng quảng bá Việt Nam

 After the Ural River rose to dangerous levels due to melting ice, a state of emergency was declared across the entire region on April 5 (local time).

-The Ural River usually floods in spring, but heavy rains and rising temperatures have led to melting ice, causing the river near the city of Orsk to be nearly 1 meter higher than normal.
+The Ural River usually floods in spring, but heavy rains and rising temperatures have led to melting ice, causing the river near the city of Orsk to rise nearly 1 meter above normal.

 The high, fast-flowing river broke through a dike that normally diverts water away from the city and began flooding Orsk’s old town on the evening of April 5.
 Two cracks in the Ural River dike were discovered hours before the breach.
 Local authorities said nearly 11,000 people live in the flood zone and up to 4,200 homes could be affected.